-Contact with different students helped the pre-service teachers to understand the students' lives, thoughts and needs.
-The students' backgrounds were very different from those of the pre-service teachers.
-Some pre-service teachers found that their students did not concentrate on learning, and were more interested in non-learning-related material.
-To improve the effectiveness of their teaching, the teachers attempted to understand their students' background and thoughts, and then designed their teaching based on their students' needs.
-Thirty-seven pre-service teachers stated as a result of this experience, they to understood different students, knew what the students need, and wanted to help them.
-Thirty-five pre-service teachers also developed close relationships with their students.
+Contacting with different students helped the pre-service teachers understand the rural area students' lives, thoughts and needs.
+The rural area students' backgrounds were very different from the pre-service teachers'.
+To improve the effectiveness of their teaching, the teachers had to understand their students' background and thoughts.
+It is important to design their instruction based on their students' needs.
+Thirty-seven pre-service teachers stated they learned what the students need, and tried to help them.
+Thirty-five pre-service teachers developed close relationships with their students.
 Many pre-service teachers said that during the online tutoring, they not only taught the subject-related content, but also shared their lives with their students.